 Preheat oven to 350°

-Sauté the scallions until tender.
+Sauté the scallions and onion until tender.
 Normally, what most people do, and what I’d always watched my mother do, was to sauté the spinach, and then squeeze out the excess liquid.
 This is where I decided to cheat a bit.
-I saved myself the aggravation of all that pressing and draining and, … it paid off.
+I saved myself the aggravation of all that pressing and draining and it paid off!
 It was a risk, but it was worth the try.

-In a huge bowl, toss the spinach, sautéed scallions, parsley, mint, dill, breadcrumbs, salt, pepper, eggs and the feta together.
-The spinach is going to melt down when it cooks in the oven, and by not sautéing it, it seemed to be less wilted and had a fresher taste.
+In a huge bowl, toss the spinach, sautéed scallions & onions, parsley, mint, dill, breadcrumbs, salt, pepper, nutmeg, eggs and the feta together.
+The spinach is going to melt down when it cooks in the oven and, by not sautéing it beforehand, it won’t wilt down as much.

 Grease a large baking pan and lay 8-10 phyllo leaves down, brushing each layer with butter.
 Spread the filling over the buttered pastry leaves.
 Lay another 8-10 leaves on top, brushing each leaf with butter.
 Tuck in any overhanging phyllo edges.
 Score the spanakopita with a sharp knife into square pieces.
 Pour any remaining butter evenly over the top.
 Bake for 45 – 55 minutes until golden.